-Along with the Western idea of lucky number 7 carrying into the Japanese culture(running counter to the whole brink of death thing), the symbol used in Japanese for eight(八), with it's shape widening the further it goes, is linked to the ideas of growing prosperity with the passage of time(both the shape of the word and prosperous concepts in this context referred to as 末広(すえひろ)がり, 末広, itself, being a type of folding fan found in Japan).
-Also keep in mind that like various numbers cultures and individuals have strong ties to-like the year America became independent, or the day you discovered the freedom of driving the open road-Japan has numbers closely linked to it's own history and development, with some involving readings beyond the ones seen here.
+Along with the Western idea of the lucky number 7, the symbol used in Japanese for eight(八), with it's shape widening the further it goes, is linked to the ideas of growing prosperity with the passage of time(both the shape of the word and prosperous concepts, in this context, referred to as

 In the historical context, two of the most time tested number combinations are 108 and 893.
 Why?
-Well 108 is one of the most highly respected and well known among Japanese society-and perhaps might be familiar to you, if you've had a bit of time studying Buddhism under your belt before coming here(why this is, wiil be apparent shortly).
-108, within the Buddhist tradition, is the number of earthly desires one must detach themselves from to achieve spirtual enlightnment, and since Buddhism has played a large part in how the country developed, it still has a great presence in Japan's daily life, and you'll hear about it and see it more often-and in more places-than you'd might think(more on their religious traditions later down the line)
+Well 108 is one of the most highly respected and well known among Japanese society-and perhaps might be familiar to you, if you've spent a bit of time studying Buddhism.
+The reason for this is that 108, within the Buddhist tradition, is the number of earthly desires one must detach themselves from to achieve spiritual enlightenment; since Buddhism has played a large part in how the country developed, it still has a great presence in Japan's daily life, and you'll hear about it and see it more often-and in more places-than you'd might think(more on their religious traditions later on)